 He’s got the whole world in his hands, but what about my little world?
 Does God see?
 Does He care?
 Is he for me?
 If I see God as distant and uncaring, I won’t surrender control; I’ll grip on even tighter.
 Yet this is how the skeptics responded when Jesus came to town, and they missed out on seeing the signs that were clear to everyone else: God truly does lean low.

-With compassion and conviction Shannon shares about several stories of watching God involve himself in the details of her small life, but only after she surrendered.
+With compassion and conviction Shannon shares stories of watching God lean low and involve himself in the details of her small life—but only after she surrendered.
 Are you ready to surrender to the God who leans low?

 Topics for Moms Groups